adiacov/sql-experience/001-sql-game/002-sql-squid-game/sql-squid-game.md

 ## SQL Squid Game

 SOURCE: https://datalemur.com/sql-game
-NOTE: [Mode SQL Tutorial](https://mode.com/sql-tutorial) was very helpful for this SQL Game.
+NOTE 1: [Mode SQL Tutorial](https://mode.com/sql-tutorial) was very helpful for this SQL Game.
 In particular the intermediate and advanced modules (starting from level 3).

+NOTE 2: !!!
+IMPORTANT.
+This SQL game is interesting, but the requirements are poorly written.
+They don't clearly describe the expected output.
+Only after multiple failed attempts to do you discover in the 'Solution' section that either not all fields are required in the output (e.g., in Level 8, only a few player columns are needed—guess which ones without checking the 'Solution'), or the requirement description includes unnecessary information that makes it confusing.
+My advice for levels after 5: Try your query without looking at the 'Solution.'
+If you're confident it should work, but it doesn't, compare it with the 'Solution.'

 #### 000 schema